C4b1nb0yEnterprise/Remote-Rotom/README.md

 - `/device-get-logcat`: Sends the logcat of a single device via DM.
 - `/run-job`: Select a Rotom Job to run on a single or all devices (limited to the first 25 jobs of your Rotom instance).
 - `/job-status`: Shows overall status for the latest Rotom jobs with detailed embeds for each job.
-- `/re-quest`: Select an area from dragonite to start a quest rescan.
+- `/area-quest-start`: Select an area from dragonite to start a quest rescan.
+Only works for the first 25 areas of your dragonite instance!
+- `/area-control`: Enable or disable an area from dragonite.
 Only works for the first 25 areas of your dragonite instance!

 ## Device Alerts & Powercycle
 If `enableDeviceCheck` is `true` and a time is set for `deviceCheckInterval`, the bot checks Rotom and device status on interval.
 Alerts are sent to `deviceAlertChannel`, mentioning `deviceAlertRole` if set.
 Power cycle requires device check to be enabled.
 If configured, the bot will search for the device origin of each offline device, and trigger the associated webhooks for power off and on.<br>